nats-io/nats-server/README.md

 # slow consumer threshold
 max_pending_size: 10000000
 ```

+## Variables

+The NATS sever configuration language supports block-scoped variables that can be used for templating in the configuration file, and specifically to ease setting of group values for [permission fields](#authorization) and [user authentication](#authentication).

+Variables can be referenced by the prefix `$`, for example: `$PASSWORD`.
+Variables can be defined in the configuration file itself or reference environment variables.

+Any value in the configuration language can be a variable reference (`key=$VALUE`).
+Note that the variable identifier (name) is not case sensitive, but is capitalized by convention for readability.

 ## Clustering

+NATS supports running each server in clustered mode.
+You can cluster servers together for high volume messaging systems and resiliency and high availability.
+Clients are cluster-aware.
+See also the [clustered NATS](http://nats.io/documentation/server/gnatsd-cluster/) documentation.

+The following cluster options are supported:

+    --routes [rurl-1, rurl-2]   Routes to solicit and connect
+    --cluster [cluster url]     Cluster URL for solicited routes

+### Full mesh recommended

+NATS clustered servers have a forwarding limit of one hop.
+This means that each `gnatsd` instance will **only** forward messages that it has received **from a client** to the immediately adjacent `gnatsd` instances to which it has routes.
+Messages received **from** a route will only be distributed to local clients.
+Therefore a full mesh cluster, or complete graph, is recommended for NATS to function as intended and as described here.

+### Basic example

-Setting up a full mesh cluster is really easy.
-When running NATS Servers in different hosts, the command line parameters for all servers could be as simple as:
+Setting up a full mesh cluster is easy.
+When running NATS Servers in different hosts, the command line parameters for all servers can be as simple as:

 ```
 gnatsd -cluster nats://$HOSTNAME:$NATS_CLUSTER_PORT -routes nats://$NATS_SEED_HOST:$NATS_CLUSTER_PORT